cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 _Note: I have never voted in a Presidential election, and am not registered as a member of any political party_

 "The 2020 election was so...2020", that's the tagline we've settled on as a nation.
 Joe Biden's margin of victory was paper-thin in key states, often thinner than Trump's margins last election.
-Of course, those 2016 results were widely claimed to be suspicious, which lead to an investigation that [uncovered interference from](https://www.justice.gov/storage/report.pdf) (but [debunked widely alleged collusion with](https://taibbi.substack.com/p/russiagate-is-wmd-times-a-million)) Russia.
+Of course, those 2016 results were widely claimed to be suspicious, which lead to an investigation that [uncovered interference from](https://www.justice.gov/storage/report.pdf) (but [debunked widely alleged direct collusion with](https://taibbi.substack.com/p/russiagate-is-wmd-times-a-million)) Russia.

 <div class='table'>
 <p><strong>Margin of Victory in Key States</strong></p>